-The evaluation of aesthetics and visual quality impacts between Oswell Street and the Palmdale Station follows the Environmental Methodology Guidelines Version 5 (Authority 2016), which is based on the VIA methodology described in the FHWA's most recently updated Guidelines for the Visual Impact Assessment of Highway Projects (FHWA 2015).
+The evaluation of aesthetics and visual quality impacts between Oswell Street and the Palmdale Station is based generally on the VIA methodology described in the FHWA's most recently updated Guidelines for the Visual Impact Assessment of Highway Projects (FHWA 2015) and the Environmental Methodology Guidelines Version 5 (Authority 2016).

-The Authority's and FHWA's VIA methodology includes four phases: establishment, inventory, analysis, and mitigation.
+The FHWA VIA methodology includes four phases: establishment, inventory, analysis, and mitigation.
 The first phase establishes the resource study area (RSA) and its landscape unit(s) based on the project characteristics and the physical environment's limits on visibility.
 Second, an inventory is compiled of specific visual resources, viewer groups, and the viewers' perceptions of visual quality in the RSA.
 The third phase analyzes and objectively evaluates if the project has a beneficial, adverse, or neutral effect on visual quality based on the project's compatibility with its setting and the sensitivity of viewers.
 The fourth phase describes mitigation measures that would minimize aesthetic impacts.
-All four phases of the visual impact process should consider the intersection of the physical environment with people's perceptions of that environment.
-During the inventory phase, for example, visual quality is evaluated based on the physical characteristics of visual resources and on viewers' awareness of and exposure to those resources.
-Similarly, the degree of visual impact generated by a project depends on that project's visual compatibility with its surrounding environment (independent of viewer groups) and on viewers' sensitivity to visual changes.
-In other words, people's perceptions of the visual environment strongly influence the degree of impacts.
+All